-- Action 1: Conduct a disability needs survey of housing and services in the county to determine community needs & available resources and create a plan to address gaps. - Action 2: Utilizing \$500,000 received as pass through funds from the Maryland Department of Disabilities, the County will support renters who require accessibility modifications to their unit, upon approval of reasonable modification requests by the property owner.
-The County will first partner with owners and management agents of properties in the County's Right of First Refusal portfolio, which includes about 1,890 units, and will later focus on the Housing Authority of Prince George's County (HAPGC) Section 504 coordinator to reach households renting with a Housing Choice Voucher and may be requiring increased accessibility.
-As is feasible, modifications will comply with Universal Design standards and practices. - Action 3: Inventory accessible housing units in the county that are available for rent and coordinate with partner departments and agencies to create a comprehensive list for the County.
+- Action 1: Conduct a disability needs assessment of housing and services in the county to determine community needs and available resources and create a plan to address gaps. - Action 2: Utilizing \$500,000 received as pass through funds from the Maryland Department of Disabilities, the County will support renters who require accessibility modifications to their unit, upon approval of reasonable modification requests by the property owner.
+The County will first partner with owners and management agents of properties in the County's Right of First Refusal portfolio, which includes about 1,890 units, and will later focus on the Housing Authority of Prince George's County (HAPGC) Section 504 coordinator to reach households renting with a Housing Choice Voucher and may be requiring increased accessibility., and others.
+As is feasible, modifications will comply with Universal Design standards and practices. - Action 3: Inventory accessible housing units in the County that are available for rent and coordinate with partner departments and agencies to create a comprehensive list for the County.
 This inventory should include the unit size, accessibility features, and market rate vs. subsidized designation.
-The Department of Housing & Community Development will add the accessible unit inventory to the existing Affordable Housing Dashboard for DHCD-funded housing development programs to develop a schedule for regularly updating the inventory.
+The Department of Housing & Community Development will add the accessible unit inventory to the existing Affordable Housing Dashboard and develop a schedule for regularly updating the inventory.

-Goal 3: Prioritize programs and funding for persons with disabilities, Hispanic households, households at risk of or experiencing homelessness, and seniors.
+Goal 3: Prioritize programs and funding for persons with disabilities, Hispanic households, households at risk or experiencing homelessness, and seniors.

-- Action 1: Affirmatively market the County's Rent Stabilization program to persons with disabilities, Hispanic households, households at risk of or experiencing homelessness, and seniors, to ensure these populations understand their rights related to rental cost increases and assistance available should issues be encountered.
+Action 1: Affirmatively market the County's Rent Stabilization program to persons with disabilities, Hispanic households, households at risk of or experiencing homelessness, and seniors, to ensure these populations understand their rights related to rental cost increases and assistance available should issues be encountered.
 The County will work with partner community organizations and others serving these populations to disseminate information and resources.

-The County will work with HUD's Community Planning Division to request technical assistance funding to create and implement a training cohort for prospective and new CDBG applicants to increase the overall effectiveness and reach of community-based programming with the goal of ensuring CDBG eligible organizations and programs are sustainable enough to be granted funds and to spend the granted funds down timely.
-This technical assistance model will center organizations serving persons with disabilities, Hispanic households, households at risk of experiencing homelessness, and senior households. - Action 2: Prioritize Housing Trust Fund dollars for the construction of affordable housing for developments that serve persons with disabilities and seniors. - Action 3: Develop or acquire at least 100 new senior housing units affordable to households at or below 60% AMI with greater access to transportation, retail, and community services.
+- Action 2: Create and implement a technical assistance program specifically for organizations that receive CDBG funding and who serve persons with disabilities, seniors, and Hispanic households. - Action 3: Prioritize Housing Trust Fund dollars for the construction of affordable housing for developments that serve persons with disabilities and seniors. - Action 4: Develop or acquire at least 100 new senior housing units affordable to households at or below 60% AMI with greater access to transportation, retail, and community services.
 Besides congregate senior housing, such as HUD 202 housing, consider new housing typologies that reflect the changing needs of a larger senior population.